prxneel007/NetSentinel-Secure-Web-Fingerprint-Scanner/README.md

 ### 4. Configure the Client

-Edit `client.py` to point to your server's IP address:
+Edit `client.py` to point to your server:

 ```python
 HOST = "192.168.1.100"   # Replace with your server's IP